keithbuhler/keithbuhler.github.io/slideshows/business5capitalism.md

 ### Alternatives

-Socialism: "a political and economic theory of social organization that advocates that the means of production, distribution, and exchange should be owned or regulated by the community as a whole."

-Communism: "(in Marxist theory) a transitional social state between the overthrow of capitalism and the realization of communism."
+- Socialism: "a political and economic theory of social organization that advocates that the means of production, distribution, and exchange should be owned or regulated by the community as a whole."... "(in Marxist theory) a transitional social state between the overthrow of capitalism and the realization of communism."

+- Communism is the "positive abolition of private property" -- Marx.
+(75)

 </section>
 <section data-markdown>

-### 2. Private Property

-Communism is the "positive abolition of private property" -- Marx.
-(75)

-Capitalism is private property of... what?
+### What is private property?

-Bob owns some property P.

 * Consumer goods (goods you use, like food, clothes, wifi)
 * Capital goods (goods required for producing other goods, i.e., farm equipment)
-* "Maximally extensive feasible property rights:" Bob gets to use, exclude others from use, manage, to compensation if damaged, waste, use for money, free of government coercion, indefinitely, and to sell or rent.
-(75-6)
+* Land, Air?
+Water?
+Food?

 </section>
 <section data-markdown>

-### Private Property
+### How Much can you own?

+* "Maximally extensive feasible property rights:" Bob gets to use his property free of government coercion, or private theft: use it, exclude others from using it, manage it, receive compensation if damaged, waste it, trade it, sell it, rent it.
+(75-6)
 * In practice, there are limitations on Bob's property rights (zoning laws, historic districts, taxation)
 * Anarcho-capitalism wants *no* taxation (77)